moreati/python-tai64/README.md

 TAI64, TAI64N, TAI64NA implementations for Python.

-International Atomic Time (TAI) is the basic standard for measuring time.
+[International Atomic Time (TAI)][TAI] is the basic standard for measuring time.
 Universal Coordinated Time (UTC) is derived from TAI by adding or subtracting leap seconds according to the measured rotation speed of the Earth.

-TAI64 is a family of formats for TAI times, first implemented in libtai.
+TAI64 is a family of formats for TAI times, first implemented in [libtai].
 They have well known serialisations to bytes or hexadecimal.

 | Format  | Bytes |         Resolution       |       Range       |